 Evenson’s frequent remit, by his own admission, concerns one fundamental question in horror fiction, articulated by Eugene Thacker in his writings on the philosophy of horror: “Is something wrong with me, or is something wrong with the world?”
 H.P.
 Lovecraft could describe (or rather, refrain from describing) mind-shattering experiences but Evenson’s surety of craft allows him to describe, in detail, what it’s like when reality becomes a hostile thing.

-First published in Unsaid.
-Collected in A Collapse of Horses, Coffee House Press, 2016.
-Read online at The Center for Fiction here
+First published in Granta, October 2014.
+Collected in A Collapse of Horses, Coffee House Press 2016.
+Available to read here